jonseymour/florida/MARY-JANE-K.md

 A mother, Miriam, is selected at random from the set of mothers of a large population of 2-child families.
 Miriam has a daughter, Jennifer, and another child L. L is the child's initial.
 L's gender is known to Miriam and Jennifer, but not to us.

+If Miriam has one daughter, Jennifer is that daughter.
+If she has two daughters, Jennifer is the daughter selected with a coin flip.
+The selection process does not permit the selection of mothers with 2 boys.

 Given what we know about 2-child families, Miriam, Jennifer and L:

 Q1.
 What is the chance that L will answer "Yes" if asked: "Are you a girl?"